The Ultimate Guide To Joining A Startup

 “When a great team meets a lousy market, market wins.
 When a lousy team meets a great market, market wins.
 When a great team meets a great market, something special happens.”

-a) The market is already large ($10b+ in annual revenue) and ripe for disruption.
+1) The market is already large ($10B+ in annual revenue) and ripe for disruption.

-The easiest markets to take are the ones that are already large but where no existing company has over 50% market share – because it means that the winner-take-all effect of software companies (which later blocks competitors from entering) hasn’t yet set in.
+The easiest markets to take are the ones that are already large, but where no existing company has over 50% market share.
+Those markets haven't yet seen the winner-take-all effect of software companies.
+(That effect later blocks competitors from entering).

 Flexport is in this category: